melo484b/building-game/README.md

 - Buildings can only be placed on appropriate tiles
 - Citizens who aren't given food and water will starve and leave
 - Tooltips on buttons and icons
+- Placement constraint warnings
+- SFX
 - Relaxing soundtrack

 ## Unimplemented Features
-- GUI notices when certain events occur
 - Blacksmith building can be toggled to produce items or metal
 - Implement a use for gold
 - Resource nodes

-- SoundFX
+## Stretch Features
 - Art

-## Stretch Features
 - Random events
 - Building destruction/consumtion